Kintyre/ksconf/docs/source/install_advanced.rst

     -   Is the version greater than 3.7?

  -  Do you have admin access? (root/Administrator; or can you get it?
 How hard?
 Will you need it each time you upgrade the ksconf?)
  -  Do you already have a large Python deployment or dependency?
 (If so, you'll probably be fine.
-Use `virtualenv`_)
+Use `venv`_)
  -  Do you have any prior Python packaging or administration experience?
  -  Are you dealing with some vendor-specific solution?